bakaburg1/Q-RED/README.md

   - Allows you to sign comments and problems about the reports and if a non-conformity has been reported;
   - Allow you to have an overview of problematic situations;
   - It is highly customizable, allowing three different kinds of comments and completely translatable.

+Check the wiki https://github.com/bakaburg1/Q-RED/wiki to learn how to use it!

 **Italiano**